openscoring/openscoring/README.md

 }
 ```

 Field definitions are retrieved from the [MiningSchema](http://www.dmg.org/v4-2-1/MiningSchema.html) and [Output](http://www.dmg.org/v4-2-1/Output.html) elements of the PMML document.
-The active and group fields relate to the `arguments` attribute of the evaluation request, whereas the target and output fields relate to the `result` attribute of the evaluation response (see below).
+The input and group-by fields relate to the `arguments` attribute of the evaluation request, whereas the target and output fields relate to the `result` attribute of the evaluation response (see below).

 ##### GET /model/${id}/pmml